RPChavan/EE569---Introduction-to-Digital-Image-Processing/README.md

 # EE569 - Introduction-to-Digital-Image-Processing
-Introduction to Digital Image Processing is a course concentrated on gaining fundamental knowledge of theory, algorithmsa and applications of modern digital image processing techniques.
+Introduction to Digital Image Processing is a course concentrated on gaining fundamental knowledge of theory, algorithms and applications of modern digital image processing techniques.

 Instructor -  Prof. C.-C. Jay Kuo